Below: Tracking cookie notification from Mural.co

 The concepts and technologies described in this module are perhaps the most important (and most controversial) when it comes to understanding the fundamental commercial value of SM and mobile apps.
 You may have noticed that SM and many mobile apps are free.
 How can these systems earn a profit if they are giving away the service for nothing?

 Research shows that ordinary people don’t like the idea that they are being tracked (Pew Research Center, 2014).
+96% of iPhone users have opted out of app tracking since iOS 14.5 launched.
 But then how bad is it, really?
 Aren’t there benefits to being tracked, from the user’s perspective, for the privilege of accessing all of these apps at no cost?

 We will explore the value proposition of this arrangement in terms the unique circumstances of your proposed final project idea.